Sopanha2020/Unit-Converter/readme.md

 ## Contributions

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create a pull request or submit an issue.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-Special thanks to the tkinter library for providing the GUI framework, and to the Python community for their valuable contributions and support.